FREQUENTLY ASKED QUESTIONS

 How will I know how much I have been offered?

 After your application information is confirmed and eligibility determined, you will receive a financial aid offer via your VC student email account.
 Please activate your VC email account if you have not done so.
-Financial aid information is also available thru MyVc.
+Financial aid information is also available thru MyVC.

 I noticed my financial aid offer was for full-time enrollment.
 What happens if I enroll less-than-full-time?